More INFORMED:

 MG usually affects eye muscles first (called ocular MG), causing vision problems.
 But symptoms can progress to other parts of your body, affecting your speech, eating, mobility, and breathing.
 This symptom progression is referred to as generalized myasthenia gravis (gMG).

-MG is a chronic disease, so it s important to find a treatment early on that can help you manage it over time.
+MG is a chronic disease, so it's important to work with your doctor early in your diagnosis to find a treatment plan that can help you manage it over time.

 ASSESS YOUR SYMPTOMS